JustDoom/FlappyAC/README.md

 Im using PacketEvents by retrooper.

-I will post compiled versions of the plguin in my [discord server](https://discord.com/invite/wVCSqV7ptB).
+I will post compiled versions of the plugin in my [discord server](https://discord.com/invite/wVCSqV7ptB) or in the releases tab.